crh225/ARMServicePortal/.mcp/arm-portal.intent.md

 | Prod | 2 | Business hours required, change control |

 Approval requirements are enforced via GitHub branch protection rules and cannot be bypassed by the portal.

+This platform assumes assistive tooling operates within declared workflows and must not infer or invent execution paths.